pecorio-dev/nitro-and-proxy-for-discord-gen/README.md

 Nitro Generator and Checker 🚀
-Welcome to the Nitro Generator and Checker project!
-This Python tool generates and checks Discord Nitro gift codes using a pool of proxies to bypass rate limits.
-Built for educational purposes, it features proxy scraping, verification, and efficient code checking. 🎉
+Welcome to the Nitro Generator and Checker!
+This Python tool generates and checks Discord Nitro gift codes using a robust proxy pool to bypass rate limits.
+Designed for educational purposes, it features advanced proxy scraping, verification, and efficient code checking. 🎉
 Table of Contents 📋

 Features